iteravirgo/bcsitera.github.io/apps/Public-Sector-Accounting/docs/en-us/help.md

 # Public Sector Accounting and Reporting
-Public Sector Accounting and Reporting solution in BC enables the following:
+Public Sector Accounting and Reporting solution in Business Central enables the following:

 - Management of State G/L Accounts
 - Management of State Transaction Partners